Tuesday, July 31, 2012

 I don't really get twitter, to be honest.

-Pinterest though, I'm addicted to
+Pinterest though, I'm addicted to My pinboard.

 I think my family may be plotting an intervention soon.